samuelbferraz/DuMato/exec/README.txt

 Folder containing executable files.
-Run applications from this folder.
+All applications should be executed from this folder.